bhalash/bloodfang/readme.txt

           |||  |||`-'._.--._.-'
                      |||  |||

-Sheepie is a light, bottom-up responsive WordPress theme, designed for performance and extension: minimal JavaScript, optimized CSS and an extensible assets pipeline.
+Bloodfang is a light, bottom-up responsive WordPress theme, designed for performance and extension: minimal JavaScript, optimized CSS and an extensible assets pipeline.

-I use Sheepie for my own site, if you want a demo: http://www.bhalash.com.
+I use Bloodfang for my own site, if you want a demo: http://www.bhalash.com.

 =================================================================================

-All first-party code in Sheepie is licensed under the GPL v3 or later.
+All first-party code in Bloodfang is licensed under the GPL v3 or later.

 This program is free software; you can redistribute it and/or modify it under the terms of the GNU General Public > License, version 3, as published by the Free Software Foundation.